Skip to main content

 ...

-Configure Adapty SDKs
+Configure Adapty SDK

 To use Adapty SDKs, import adapty and invoke activate in your core component such as App.tsx.
 Preferably, position the activation before the React component to ensure no other Adapty calls occur before the activation.